Chinese box turtle: Trophic ecologyC. flavomarginata is omnivorous, and will eat a large variety of foods. "Adults favor earthworms, frozen pinkies (defrosted), snails, slugs, and mealworms. They also eat dry trout chow and moistened dry cat food, canned cat food; fruits including strawberries, bananas, cantaloupe, and papaya; and vegetables including grated carrots, corn on the cob, and squash. Leafy greens are ignored. Invertebrates that the turtles hunt for include June bug (Phyllophaga) larvae and slugs being principal prey."

+Predation

+Eggs of Chinese box turtles are eaten by Formosa kukri snakes, Iriomote cats and large, predatory birds.

 Systematics and taxonomic history

 In 1863, John Edward Gray described the species as Cistoclemmys flavomarginata.
 It was later moved to Cyclemys, and then to Cuora.
 In the 2012 issue of the Turtle Taxonomy Working Group's Checklist, the species is listed as Cuora with two recognized subspecies.